TGHuybu/TGHuybu/README.md

-# Welcome to my unprofessional profile :3
+# Welcome to my profile!
 🎶 Please have some [tunes](https://www.youtube.com/watch?v=rDTFSD9K9dA) while you're here :DD!

 ## 🤡 About me
 My name is Huy, I'm a student at the **University of Science in Ho Chi Minh City, Vietnam**.
-Even tho I'm doing a degree in Information Technology, it has been somewhat of my lifelong dream (actually ever since 11th grade) to use computers to study the universe!
+I major in *computer vision* and I have a dream of being able to use my skills and knowledge with computer and algorithms to study the universe!

 ## 🔭 About my work
 I'm currently a remote astrophysics research assistant, where I help in data acquisition for future scientific projects with the *underconstruction* [ELT](https://elt.eso.org/)